OpenNews/srccon/proposal_pitch.md

   - /proposals/pitch/
 ---

 We can't wait to hear about your idea for SRCCON 2017!
-After we give your proposal an initial read, we'll publish the title and description on the SRCCON website.
+After we give your proposal an initial read, we'll publish the title and description on the [SRCCON proposals list](/sessions/proposals).

 **New this year:** [our SRCCON Proposal Guide](/sessions/proposals/guide).
 If you're thinking about pitching a session, we highly recommend reading through [this guide to crafting a great proposal](/sessions/proposals/guide).
 Or if you're all set, the proposal form is below!